top of page

 The verb 'invalidate' can be traced back to the Latin word 'invalidare,' which is a combination of 'in,' meaning 'not,' and 'validus,' meaning 'strong' or 'valid.'
 In Latin, 'invalidare' meant to weaken or make something not valid or strong, essentially rendering it without legal or logical effect.
 This concept of nullification or negation was carried into the English language through the term 'invalidate.'
 Therefore, the etymology of 'invalidate' underscores its inherent meaning of negating or nullifying the validity or strength of something, whether it be a contract, argument, or claim, making it without legal or logical force.

-Quiz: Find the meaning of invalidate
+Quiz: Find the meaning of the verb invalidate:

 Try Again!